 July 3–4, 2026 | Grand Isle, Louisiana

-Fishing Rodeo + Country Music + Coastal Stewardship
+Fishing Rodeo + Country Music + Family Fun

 Grand Isle is Louisiana's only inhabited barrier island—a place built on fishing, coastal culture, and the Gulf of Mexico.
 Pogie Rodeo is our way of celebrating that heritage and sharing it with everyone who loves the coast.